 Coming to God implies wanting to obey Him, desiring to be aligned with Him, to live in intimate fellowship with Him (Jn 14:21); there’s no salvation apart from this.
 (He 12:14) Regenerate souls delight in God’s Law (Ro 7:22); we keep it as well as we can (Ps 119:94), and ask God to quicken us so we can obey the rest.
 (Ps 119:35-37)

 Spiritual life produces obedience (1Pe 1:2) in those who are God’s workmanship (Ep 2:10); those who hope in God’s salvation do His commandments (Ps 119:166), obeying unto the transformation of their souls.
 (Ps 19:7) This is how we identify the children of God.
 (1Jn 3:10)

 Let no one deceive us here (1Jn 3:7-8): unless we repent and turn away from our sin to God we perish.
-(Lk 13:3) Those who are willfully disobeying or neglecting any part of God’s Law as a manner of life have no hope of eternal life (1Jn 3:6); they’re self-deceived (Ja 1:22) and will be trodden down by God.
-(Ps 119:118) Those who are dismissing Torah wouldn’t be persuaded to seek God even if someone came back from the dead to persuade them.
+(Lk 13:3) Those who are willfully disobeying or neglecting any part of God’s Law as a manner of life, who know better, have no hope of eternal life (1Jn 3:6); they’re self-deceived (Ja 1:22) and will be trodden down by God.
+(Ps 119:118) Those who are neglecting Torah wouldn’t seek God even if someone came back from the dead to persuade them.
 (Lk 16:31)